Akshola00/gitchecker/README.md

 - Time calculations are based on your system clock and UTC conversions; ensure system time is correct.
 - For macOS/Linux, no special setup for `libgit2` is usually required; the `git2` crate bundles/links what it needs.

-### License

-Unspecified.
-If you plan to distribute, add a license of your choice (e.g., MIT/Apache-2.0).